 Furthermore, if a guaranteed fraud provider approves an order that later turns out to be fraudulent, it makes the merchant whole for all the costs involved.
 That allows merchants to ship orders that might have seemed risky on the surface, but not once the guarantee model’s machine learning system examines a multitude of signals that separate the good from the bad.

 Knowing your customer first leads to good things

 The intelligence and the protection allows retailers to “lean into the opportunity,” Guha says, rather than being paralyzed by the fear.
-It’s a “knowing-your-customer-first approach,” he says, which in Signifyd’s case is made possible because the company sees transaction data across its 10,000 customers in more than 100 countries.
+It’s a “knowing-your-customer-first approach,” he says, which in Signifyd’s case is made possible because the company sees transaction data across its thousands of customers in more than 100 countries.

 By knowing their customers, merchants can open up new international markets with confidence, which is a very good thing, Guha said.

 “It’s probably the fastest growing tailwind in ecommerce,” he said of international sales.

 Cross-border commerce, he added, will grow at 17 percent annually, according to analysts, while ecommerce overall will expand by 12 percent.
 China, alone, provides a monumental opportunity, Guha noted, a point made earlier in the day by J. Michael Evans, president of Alibaba Group.